 Note that a pretrial hearing usually takes place within a few weeks of when a defendant is arraigned.
 The specific timing of the court date depends largely on whether you are held in jail or were released on bail or on your own recognizance.

 All defendants are encouraged to contact an experienced criminal defense attorney or law firm before a preliminary hearing or pretrial conference.
-Most attorneys provide free consultations, which means you can get your legal questions answered at no cost.
+Most attorneys provide free consultations, so you can get your legal questions answered at no cost.